-Using appropriate products and techniques gained from many years of experience, Ultimate Finish has published a series of car care guides with the car enthusiast in mind.
+Using appropriate products and techniques gained from many years of experience, UF has published a series of car care guides with the car enthusiast in mind.
 With careful application and attention to detail, you too can correctly look after your car, make it look amazing and then keep it that way.
 Protecting your investment starts here …

 3. Cabriolet Roofs (Fabric, Vinyl & Hard Top)